Westbury-on-Trym: History

 The current Church of the Holy Trinity dates from 1194 (although there has been a place of worship on the site since 717), with an early 13th century nave and aisles, and 15th century chancel, chapels and tower.
 It is a grade I listed building.

-The ancient parish of Westbury on Trym was a large one.
+The ancient parish of Westbury-on-Trym was a large one.
 It included Stoke Bishop, Redland, a large exclave comprising Shirehampton and Avonmouth, and several smaller exclaves in the parish of Henbury.
 When the civil parish was created in 1866, Shirehampton was separated to form its own civil parish, and in 1894 Redland also became a separate civil parish.
-In 1904 the civil parish was abolished and absorbed into Bristol.
+On 1 October 1904 the civil parish was abolished and absorbed into Bristol.
+In 1901 the parish had a population of 6063.
 Redland remained in the ecclesiastical parish of Westbury until 1942.

 Development of the village into a large suburb of Bristol was started in the 1920s and was well underway by the 30s.
 Many detached and semi-detached villas were built in this period.
 Apart from during World War II, major house building did not cease until the 60s.

 Falcondale Road was constructed during the 1930s to act as a bypass to the narrow twisting streets of the old village.
 With the opening of the Filton Bypass in the late 30s, Falcondale Road acted as a major conduit for A38 holiday traffic going to and from the South West.
 However, when the Filton Bypass was split into two by the construction of the Brabazon Runway in the late 40s, A38 traffic had to be directed to the original route through Filton.

+Westbury-on-Trym became a conservation area in 1971, one of the earliest in Bristol, the boundaries were expanded in 2015 to include the Southfield Road environs and Elmfield Lodge.